 Examples of these techniques already in use include:

-the component to the page.
-There are three tabs: External,
+Add the component to the page.
+There are three tabs: External, Filters and Wrapper.

 Target application - Provide the source URL of your third-party application that will be embedded.